So you are interested in buying an affordable road bike?

 The Vilano Tuono 2.0 provides an affordable ride for those requiring an entry level bike for a cheap price.

-Its 21 speeds make this road bike handy for commuting to work or class or riding paved trail or roads.
+Its 21 speed gearing make this road bike handy for commuting to work or class or riding paved trail or roads.

 Key features include an integrated headset and Shimano drive train with A050 handlebar mounted shifters.
 Its Shimano disc brakes work well in all weather conditions meaning you can ride all year around on this cycle.